Guerrilla warfare in the American Civil War: Counterinsurgency

 Counterinsurgency operations were successful in reducing the impact of Confederate guerrilla warfare.
 In Arkansas, Union forces used a wide variety of strategies to defeat irregulars.
 They included the use of Arkansas Unionist forces as anti-guerrilla troops, the use of riverine forces such as gunboats to control the waterways, and the provost marshal's military law enforcement system to spy on suspected guerrillas and to imprison those who were captured.
 Against Confederate raiders, the Union army developed an effective cavalry itself and reinforced that system by numerous blockhouses and fortification to defend strategic targets.

 However, Union attempts to defeat Mosby's Partisan Rangers fell short of success because of Mosby's use of very small units (10–15 men) that operated in areas that were considered to be friendly to the Confederates.
 Another regiment, known as Thomas' Legion, had white and anti-Union Cherokee Indians, morphed into a guerrilla force and continued fighting in the remote mountain back-country of western North Carolina for a month after Robert E. Lee's surrender at Appomattox Court House.
 That unit was never completely suppressed by Union forces, but it voluntarily ceased hostilities after capturing the town of Waynesville, North Carolina, on May 10, 1865.

 Aftermath

 In the late 20th century, several historians focused on the Confederate government's decision to not use guerrilla warfare to prolong the war.
-Near the end of the war, some in the Confederate administration who advocated continuing the fight as a guerrilla conflict.
+Near the end of the war, some in the Confederate administration advocated continuing the fight as a guerrilla conflict.
 Such efforts were opposed by Confederate generals such as Lee, who ultimately believed that surrender and reconciliation were the best options for the war-ravaged South.